Momma Wanderlust - Curating Cultural Travels for Families

 How to Save Money on Your Family Vacation: 14 Tips and Tricks

 Family vacations can be costly.
-We already anticipate the upfront costs like airfare and hotel accommodations.
-There are a number of travel resources available to help cut some of those major costs down.
+We already anticipate upfront costs such as airfare and hotel accommodations.
+There are a number of travel resources available to help reduce some of those high costs.
 But those smaller expenses like food, gas, and activities can add up quickly.
 As a family travel blogger, my mission is to encourage families to get out and explore.
-But, I know first-hand that for many, money is the biggest barrier that stands between families and a much-needed vacation.
+But I know firsthand that for many, money is the biggest barrier standing between families and a much-needed vacation.

 I’m not a budget traveler per se, but I do like to cut costs on some travel expenses so that I can splurge on other experiences.